Jorthain/SWGEMU/README.md

 # SWGEMU
-Personal version of SWGEMU server code
+Personal version of SWGEMU code for private server.